build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 * exercise: `restart` machines and perform name resolution for `host-c` => `host-h` again. run `tcpdump` on `host-f`. what are you seeing? why?
 * finish Anycast/Multicast/Broadcast explanation
 * add an end of the chapter exercises section. one exercise should be changing configuration settings on avahi-conf, e.g. change the hostname. maybe this explanation would help set the stage?
+* reread and make sure there's a good flow

 You'll see that `avahi-utils` has been added to your Dockerfile for this chapter to install the software for you on `restart`.
 We also needed to be able to configure the avahi server.
 You'll find the configuration settings in [the avahi-daemon.conf file](./init/avahi-daemon.conf) and you'll see the file copied into our containers in [the start-up.sh script](./init/start-up.sh).